Capcom’s Burnaby Office

 - Legend has it

 Capcom is the developer of beloved arcade games such as Dead Rising, Street Fighter, and Megaman.
 A legacy gaming firm, Capcom has been an industry leader for over 25 years.
 While the company was founded and is headquartered out of Japan, its new Canadian Headquarters pays homage to their deep seeded Japanese roots and sends a message that Capcom is reinvesting in its Westcoast, North American HQ.
-They’re in Vancouver to stay, and they want their employees to feel very, very happy.
-They’ve provided a new workplace that helps employees keep calm, so they can get their creative on.
+They wanted their employees to feel very, very happy so they provided a new workplace that helps employees keep calm, so they can get their creative on.

 - Gaming goes zen